-5. Related Work
+5 Related Work

-Several similarity measures exist in the literature such as Euclidean and Manhattan distances, [6] Triplot-based measures [12], Edit distances [1] and order-based measures [6, 8, 18].
-However it is not known in advance which of these if any apply in the context of the given problem.
+Several similarity measures exist in the literature such as Euclidean and Manhattan distances [6], Tri-plot-based measures [12], Edit distances [1] and order-based measures [6, 8, 18].
+However, some of them do not apply in the context of the given problem while others alone are not sufficient to define similarity.

 In [7] they propose a distance learning method to find the relative importance of dimensions for n-dimensional objects.
 However, their focus is on dimensionality reduction and not on semantics.
 In [19] they learn which type of position-based distance is applicable for the given data starting from the formula of Mahalanobis distance.
 However they do not deal with other distance types concerning images and semantics.
 In [8] they overview various distance types for similarity search over multimedia databases.
-However no single measure encompassing several types is proposed.
+However no similarity measure encompassing several types is proposed.